 CO2 equivalent emission from authority vehicle fleet, tonnes per km travelled p.a.

-CO2 equivalent emissions from an organizations-related air travel, tonnes per FTE p.a.
+CO2 equivalent emissions from an organizations-related air travel, tonnes per FTE (to be written out in full, with “FTE” in brackets) p.a.

 Material Life Cycle

 Material life cycle is the life cycle of a product or service.
-As environmental awareness increases and community expectations grow, organizations need to move beyond compliance to pollution prevention strategies and environmental management systems that will improve their performance.
+As environmental awareness increases and community expectations grow, organizations need to move beyond compliance, to pollution prevention strategies and environmental management systems that will improve their performance.
 Part of the process is to manage the total material life cycle of their products and services towards more sustainable consumption and production.

-Material life cycle assessment (also known as life cycle analysis, cradle-to-grave-analysis) is the environmental impact of a given product or service throughout its lifespan including raw material extraction, manufacture, distribution, use, pollution caused by usage (e.g. greenhouse gases, depletion of fossil fuels), ultimate product disposal and material transportation.
-The goal is to provide a more accurate picture of the true environmental trade-offs in product and process selection, to optimize the environmental performance of a single product or to optimize the environmental performance of an organisation.
+Material life cycle assessment (also known as life cycle analysis, cradle-to-grave-analysis) is the environmental impact of a given product, or service throughout its lifespan, including raw material extraction, manufacture, distribution, use, pollution caused by usage (e.g. greenhouse gases, depletion of fossil fuels), ultimate product disposal and material transportation.
+The goal is to provide a more accurate picture of the true environmental trade-offs in product and process selection, to optimize the environmental performance of a single product, or to optimize the environmental performance of an organisation.

 Technical considerations